lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 I was always a fan of trying new tools in order to create a personal arsenal for edged cases.
 Recently, I found a tool called [Adalanche](https://github.com/lkarlslund/Adalanche), which is capable of enumerating and visualizing [ACLs](https://learn.microsoft.com/en-us/windows/win32/secauthz/access-control-lists) between entities in the scope of the [Active Directory](https://en.wikipedia.org/wiki/Active_Directory).

-Usually, Active Directory misconfigurations can be found within the ACLs, and they can often lead to obtaining domain administrative privileges by chaining several lateral movement and privilege escalation techniques together.
+Usually, Active Directory misconfigurations can be found within the ACLs, and they can often lead to obtaining domain administrative privileges by chaining various lateral movement or privilege escalation techniques together.
 A very simple example for that can be a vulnerable [ADCS](https://learn.microsoft.com/en-us/windows-server/identity/ad-cs/active-directory-certificate-services-overview) server to [ESC1](https://www.blackhillsinfosec.com/abusing-active-directory-certificate-services-part-one/) attack.
 Another example could be finding out that the current owned user is local administrator on some machine and after data exfiltration, you find domain admin credentials.

 Mapping such attack vectors can be complicated without such tools, and while you should not be dependant of them, they are here to help, and they certainly do!